Bantia/Bantia/README.md

 ## 🧑‍🚀 About Me

 I'm passionate about quantum technologies, software engineering, and scientific innovation.
 With hands-on experience in quantum programming and applied research, I thrive in multidisciplinary environments and love tackling new challenges.
-I enjoy building tools and solutions—both in code and hardware—that push the boundaries of what’s possible.
+I enjoy building tools and solutions both in code and hardware that push the boundaries of what’s possible.

 ---